uclahs-cds/pipeline-call-sSNV/README.md

 Docker image: broadinstitute/gatk:4.2.4.1

 ## Inputs
-To run the pipeline, one input.yaml and one template.config are needed.
-When running a batch of samples, template.config can be shared, while input.yaml is unique for each sample.
+To run the pipeline, one `input.yaml` and one `template.config` are needed.
+When running a batch of samples, `template.config` can be shared, while `input` is unique for each sample.

 | Input       | Type   | Description                               | Location    |
 |-------------|--------|-------------------------------------------|-------------|